-Percentage of neighbourhoods in Maharashtra that complied with the following: Total No outdoor advertisements of tobacco products 71%
+Percentage of neighbourhoods in Maharashtra that complied with the following: Total 2012 2013 No outdoor advertisements of tobacco products 71% 100%

-Point-of-Sale
+Point-of-sale

-In 17 neighbourhoods in Maharashtra, 88 shops where tobacco products are sold (i.e., points-of-sale) were evaluated for compliance with the points-of-sale provisions of COTPA.
+In 17 neighbourhoods in Maharashtra, 88 shops where tobacco products are sold (i.e., points-of-sale) were evaluated for compliance with the point-of-sale provisions of COTPA.

-Percentage of points-of-sale in Maharashtra that complied with the following: Total Did not display to bacco products in a manner that enabled easy access to minors (< 18 years old) $^{\rm 1}$ 20% No minor was observed selling tobacco products 99% Signage Requirements Had a sign stating that the sale of tobacco to minors is prohibited 11% Compliance was defined as: (a) tobacco products were located behind the cashier's counter, and (b) tobacco products were not located within 6 inches of candy.
-O% of points-of-sale met the specific signage requirements of the law, including the required location, size, text, health warning, and absence of tobacco product advertisement.
+Percentage of points-of-sale in Maharashtra that complied with the following: Total 2012 2013 Did not display tobacco products in a manner that enabled easy access to minors (< 18 years old) 20% 31% No minor was observed selling tobacco products 99% 99% Venues without any advertisements 59% 78% Signage Requirements Had a sign stating that the sale of tobacco to minors is prohibited 11% 11% Compliance was defined as: (a) tobacco products were located behind the cashier's counter, and (b) tobacco products were not located within 6 inches of candy.